Foreclosure Defense Attorney

 Once you've decided that using a foreclosure defense attorney is in your best interest, your next step is to hire one.
 Consider talking to a few lawyers before deciding which one to hire.

-If you can't afford a foreclosure defense attorney to represent you throughout the entire process, consider scheduling at least one consultation.
-At a minimum, a foreclosure defense lawyer can help you decide whether you should try to keep your home, as well as explain your legal rights and responsibilities to you.
+If you can't afford an attorney to represent you throughout the entire process, consider scheduling at least one consultation.
+At a minimum, a lawyer can help you decide whether you should try to keep your home, as well as explain your legal rights and responsibilities to you.

-Alternatively, if you can't afford a foreclosure defense attorney, a legal aid office might be able to help you for free if you meet certain criteria.
+Alternatively, if you can't afford an attorney, a legal aid office might be able to help you for free if you meet certain criteria.
 You can find a list of various legal aid programs on the Legal Service Corporation's website.

 FACING FORECLOSURE ?